 HORSES: Although no horses are rented here, they are allowed on the park's multi-use trails, and the park has an area designated for horse trailers.
+See the camping section above for information about overnight horse facilities here.
 State law requires that visitors carry a copy of a negative Coggins report with each horse brought to the park.

 EVENTS: Click here to view park events, festivals, workshops and interpretive programs.

 VISITOR CENTER, GIFT SHOP: The visitor center houses exhibits on local history, mountain culture, indigenous plants and animals, and fairy stones.
 Hours vary according to the time of year and availability of interpretive staff.
 At the park office, guests will find a gift shop with unique gifts, camping supplies and fairy stones.
 The shop is open daily May through October from 8 a.m. to 4 p.m. and has longer hours during summer.

 NATURE, HISTORY PROGRAMS: Click here to view park events, festivals, workshops and interpretive programs.
 Guided nature and history hikes, bluegrass music, guided fairy stone hunts, handicraft and other activities are offered Memorial Day through Labor Day.
 Hikes, guided fairy stone hunts and kids' activities are also offered on weekends during spring and fall.
 For special arrangements for adult groups, school groups and outreach programs, call the park at (276) 930-2424.